-As discussed in Sections 5 and 6, VA has solicited input from the public, several federal, state, and local government agencies, and Tribes, regarding the Proposed Action.
-Several government agencies have provided input; none of the input identified substantial controversy related to the Proposed Action.
+As discussed in Sections 5 and 6, VA solicited input from the public, several federal, state, and local government agencies, and Tribes, regarding the Proposed Action.
+Several government agencies have provided input; none of the input expressed opposition to the Proposed Action or anticipated substantial controversy related to the Proposed Action.
 VA published and distributed the Draft EA for a 30-day public comment period.
-Public comments on the Draft EA will be considered in preparing the Final EA, as appropriate, and will be included in the EA appendix.
+VA did not receive any comments from the public on the Draft EA.